Glossary of terms

 Refers to the command npx expo export

 from Expo CLI.
-This command is used to bundle the app's JavaScript and assets, and then export them into a static folder that can be uploaded to a hosting service like EAS Update, and embedded in a native runtime for offline use.
+This command is used to bundle the app's JavaScript and assets, and then export them into a static directory that can be uploaded to a hosting service like EAS Update, and embedded in a native runtime for offline use.

 The Android and iOS app that serves as a sandbox for learning and experimenting with React Native.